rabumaabraham/rabumaabraham/README.md

 ## 🚀 What I'm Up To:

-### 🚀 What I'm Up To

-- 🤖 Building AI-powered platforms at [Seeno AI](https://www.seenoai.com) for automation and chatbots
+  🤖 Building AI-powered platforms at [Seeno AI](https://www.seenoai.com) for automation and chatbots

-- 🛠️ Creating scalable full-stack applications for modern digital experiences
+  🛠️ Creating scalable full-stack applications for modern digital experiences

-- 🎨 Designing intuitive and responsive user interfaces for the web
+  🎨 Designing intuitive and responsive user interfaces for the web pages

-- ☁️ Exploring cloud deployment workflows and modern DevOps practices
+  ☁️ Exploring cloud deployment workflows and modern DevOps practices

-- 🌍 Contributing to open source and collaborating on global tech projects
+  🌍 Contributing to open source and collaborating on global tech projects

-🌐 Building responsive web applications with HTML, CSS, JavaScript

-🔍 Expanding my knowledge of version control with Git and GitHub

-🌱 Continuously learning and exploring technologies such as Node.js, MongoDB, React, Angular, and Vue.js

  </div>